International Commerce & Import/Export Program (LCA.ER) A.C.S.

 Herzing College International Commerce and Import/Export Program

 Herzing College is a recognized training partner of the Forum for International Trade Training (FITT).
-Our International Commerce and Import/Export program is based on their training materials.

 Our students have the option to earn the prestigious Certified International Trade Professional (CITP) designation.